Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 4. The Craze of Seasonal Items

-Sometimes it’s about the food item itself, but sometimes it’s about being included in a collective experience.
+Sometimes, it’s about the food item itself, but sometimes, it’s about being included in a collective experience.
 Take McDonald’s brief reintroduction of Szechuan Sauce, for example.
-Yes, it was a marketing tactic to get customers in the door.
-But it wasn’t about the sauce.
-I mean, most of the people drooling over it had never even tasted it before!
+Yes, it was a marketing tactic to get customers through the door, but it wasn’t about the sauce.
+Most of the people drooling over it had never even tasted it before!
 McDonald’s knew that fans of the TV show Rick and Morty wouldn’t want to miss out on a real-life experience that related to their favorite show.
-If they reintroduced the sauce, they’d get a big bump in sales from people who just wanted to be able to say “I was part of that.”
+If they reintroduced the sauce, they’d get a big bump in sales from people who just wanted to be able to say, “I was part of that.”

 What can you offer for a limited time that people will come back for as soon as they can get it again?